Places to Go with Kids Near Houston, Texas: Fall Edition

 Pumpkin Patch – Houston Zoo

 The number one reason to visit the park in autumn is Zoo Boo!
-We’ve been to Zoo Boo in October four times, and we think it’s the most ideal time to visit!
+We’ve been to Zoo Boo in October many times, and we think it’s the most ideal time to visit!

 The Halloween spirit adds something special to the zoo.
 Pumpkins dot the grounds, kids (and adults) are dressed in costumes, and candy is dished out throughout the grounds.